Director of Communications

 The Lobbying (Scotland) Act will come into force on March 12.

-The Act introduces a Lobbying Register, which will be a publicly-accessible database of contacts between anyone who speaks with Members of the Scottish Parliament and civil service figures from the Scottish Parliament and Government about their work.
+The Act introduces a Lobbying Register, which will be a publicly-accessible database of contacts between anyone who speaks with Members of the Scottish Parliament and civil service figures from the Scottish Parliament and Government about their work, unless they are exempt.

-Unlike other related registers, it does not only apply to those regarded as lobbyists – everyone is subject to the Act’s provisions.
+Unlike other related registers, it does not only apply to those regarded as lobbyists – anyone could be subject to the Act’s provisions.

 An activity which should be registered under the Act must pass four tests.
 It should: